TumultuousBuffalo97/Galaxy-Empire-Clone-Codelouisville-Project-/README.md

+the game is being hosted at http://nicksnow.tk

-This is a clone of the game galaxy empire. open Client.html, it should connect to ws://nickasnow.tk:1233, if the game doesnt seem to work, the server is probably not on. it is not fully functional in its current state. the images packaged with this are not mine, they are from the game 'Galaxy Empire', I will attempt to make my own icons at some point.
+This is a clone of the game galaxy empire. open Client.html, it should connect to ws://nicksnow.tk:1233, if the game doesnt seem to work, the server is probably not on. it is not fully functional in its current state. the images packaged with this are not mine, they are from the game 'Galaxy Empire', I will attempt to make my own icons at some point.